dotnet/docs/docs/core/compatibility/sdk/6.0/csharp-template-code.md

 ## Reason for change

 We want the project templates to be synchronized with the latest language features.
-The main usage scenario of targeting the latest framework only uses the latest C# language features.
+The main usage scenario of singly targeting the latest framework uses the latest C# language features.

 ## Recommended action